vivek17893/Getting-And-Cleaning-Data/README.md

 #Steps
-Download the data from the link given below https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Load the data into R n perform the required tasks in a RScript and upload it.
+Download the data from the link given below https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Load the data into R and perform the required tasks in a RScript and upload it.
 #RScript
 The RScript must do the following:
 1.Merges the training and the test sets to create one data set.